evgenyneu/Cephalopod/README.md

 Where `x` is time and `v` is velocity.

 Velocity of 0 creates a linear fade.
-Values greater than zero produce more logarithmic fade affect.
-Logarithmic fade sounds more gradual to a human ear.
+Values greater than zero produce more exponential fade affect.
+Exponential fade sounds more gradual to a human ear.
 I personally use velocity values from 2 to 5.

 Live graph demo: https://www.desmos.com/calculator/wnstesdf0h